starryknight/GA-SEI-curriculum/sequences/express-views-exercise/readme.md

 bankAPI (the Model).
 See the comments in the file for which routes to create.

-__NOTE__ feel free to modify the Model API found in the `api/` directory if you need to change the functionality.
+__NOTE__ feel free to modify the Model API found in the `api/` directory if you need to change the functionality the API provides.

 ### Write Views